robwco/knowingwhattosay/_posts/2015-03-24-confessions.md

 layout: post
 title: confessions of a freelance client
 tags: freelance products
-permalink: badass
+permalink: confessions
 author: Robert Williams
 date: 2015-03-24 20:00:00
 ---
-Starting a business is hard.
+Business is hard.
 Businesses need customers.
 Freelancers need clients.
 Businesses hire freelancers to get them more customers or to make a problem go away.

 This isn't necessarily something the business can't do on it's own.
 Instead, it's something that the business doesn't want to invest resources in doing it alone.
 When paying a freelancer to do something costs less than doing it alone, hiring a freelancer is a good investment.